ffund/tcp-ip-essentials/lab0/1-4-working-on-remote-hosts.md

 and then, when you run `ls`, you should see the `services` file in your current directory.

 You'll have to make sure you have the necessary file permissions to write files to the directory you are working in!
-If you get a message indicating a file permission error, you may have to specify a path to a directory in which you have write permission, instead of the `.` argument.
+If you get a "Permission denied" error or similar error about file permissions, you may have to specify a path to a directory in which you have write permission, instead of the `.` argument.

 **Lab report**: Transfer the file located at `/etc/services` on your "romeo" host to your laptop.
 Include a screenshot, or copy and paste from your terminal, to show the command you ran *and* the result showing a successful file transfer.
 For example